home > core concepts > light gets brighter

 "Mr. Herbert W. Armstrong still took what seemed to me a less than candid approach.
 He called our Divorce & Remarriage change "new light," "new truth" which God has (finally) shown us.
 In other words, he subtly blamed our doctrinal error on God."

-So do Mormons.
-In an experience of a Mormon that converted to being a Jehovah's Witness, it is ironic that one of his reasons was:
+So does the Church of Jesus Christ of Latter-day Saints.
+In an experience of a Mormon that converted to being one of Jehovah's Witnesses, it is ironic that one of his reasons was:

 "I dug deeper into the teachings of my faith and also consulted with responsible Mormon Church leaders.
 I was told that the answers to my questions involved mysteries that one day would be solved as the light became brighter."
 Watchtower 2013 Feb 1 p.9

-The following article about the Catholic Church is equally applicable to the Watchtower Society.
+The following article about the Catholic Church is equally applicable to Jehovah's Witnesses.

 ""Tell me," he asked, "how can I have confidence in anything?
 How can I believe in the Bible, in God, or have faith?
 Just ten years ago we Catholics had the absolute truth, we put all our faith in this.
 Now the pope and our priests are telling us this is not the way to believe any more, but we are to believe 'new things.'
 How do I know the 'new things' will be the truth in five years?""
 Awake!
 1970 Apr 22 p.8